 A TFSA works like any savings account.
 You set aside whatever amount of money you want (up to a government-set maximum) and you remove the money whenever you want, without penalty.
 The cash accrues interest while in the account.
-What sets it apart is that the interest that is typically subject to taxation in an unsheltered account is tax-free when you invest in a TFSA.
+What sets TFSAs apart is that the interest typically subject to taxation in an unsheltered account is tax-free when you invest in a TFSA.

 Taxes On TFSA Contributions

-There is a tax on TFSA contributions.
-But there is no tax on any interest earned.
-Unlike a registered savings account, you withdraw funds tax-free (as income tax is already paid on the money).
+There is a tax on TFSA contributions, but there is no tax on any interest earned.
+Unlike a registered savings account, funds are withdrawn tax-free (as income tax is already paid on the money).

 How To Avoid TFSA Over-Contributions

 TFSAs are a great savings tool with very few limitations.
-However, there is one important limitation – how much money you can put into the account in any given year.
+However, as we mentioned before, there is one important limitation: how much money you can put into the account in any given year.
 When you over-contribute to a TFSA, you pay a penalty.
 So, understanding yearly TFSA limits is very important.

-In a perfect world, you pack your account with as much money as possible, and reap the greatest benefit of the tax savings on the interest.
-The annual maximums vary from $5,000 per annum, all the way up to $10,000.
-So it’s a good idea to double-check your contribution limit with a TFSA calculator.
+In a perfect world, you’d pack your account with as much money as possible, and reap the greatest benefit of the tax savings on the interest.
+In recent years, the annual maximums have varied from $5,000 all the way up to $10,000, so it’s a good idea to double-check your contribution limit with a TFSA calculator.